Skip to content

 4. Click the Force Quit button.

 It will immediately terminate the Safari processes in the foreground and background.
-Just relaunch the browser normally to check if the issue with Safari is resolved.
+Just relaunch the browser to check if the issue has been resolved.

-Apple regularly releases software upgrades for its OS, which comes bundled with updates for the browser.
+Apple regularly releases software upgrades, which come bundled with updates for the Safari browser.
 These updates may or may not add new features but optimize the browser’s performance, enhance security, and iron out all the underlying bugs.

-Therefore, it is recommended to download and install these updates immediately when available.
-Here are the steps to do:
+Therefore, it is recommended that these updates be downloaded and installed immediately when they are available.

 The download will begin, and the Safari update installation will finish automatically.